 As a distributed caching solution, SolCache is compromised of the following components:

 A Designated Router is a specific Solace router through which a Distributed Cache and all of its associated Cache Clusters and SolCache Instances are configured and managed.
-A Solace router can act as a Designated Router when a Message VPN configured on that router has distributed-cache-management services enabled (refer to Configuring Message VPNs for Caching).
+A Solace router can act as a Designated Router when a Message VPN configured on that router has distributed-cache-management services enabled (refer to Configuring Message VPNs).

 The Designated Router is the central repository and management point for the Distributed Cache configuration.
 A network operator can perform SolCache configuration, management, and monitoring tasks on the Designated Router through the Solace router Command Line Interface (CLI).